Array (Sequential Storage)

 Static Array

-Here is how you define a static array:
+Here’s how to define a static array:

 // define a static array of size 10